canbooo/experiment-design/docs/source/orthogonal_sampling.rst

     :align: center

 Next, we place each sample such that each bin is occupied only ones in each direction.
-This is quite easy to implement, but since we are show casing the capabilities of experiment-design, let us use it here.
+This is quite easy to implement, but since we are show casing the capabilities of :code:`experiment-design`, let's use it here.

 .. code:: python